hed-standard/hed-specification/docs/source/03_HED_formats.md

 If the definition name includes the `#` placeholder extension, then the defining tags must include exactly one tag that takes a value along with its `#` placeholder.
-A value must be substituted for the `#` placeholder when final event annotation assembly occurs, and each distinct substituted value represents a distinct definition.
+A value must be substituted for the `#` placeholder when final event annotation assembly occurs. **Each distinct substituted value represents a distinct definition.**

 A definition is incorporated into annotations using the tag `Def/xxx` where `xxx` is the definition's name.
 Alternatively, the annotator may use an expanded form `(Def-expand/xxx, yyy)` where `xxx` is the